liesenf/andreasliesenfeld.github.io/README.md

 <p><img src="pic.jpg" alt="Picture" style="float:left;border:2;margin-right: 20px;">

 I am currently a PhD candidate in linguistics at Nanyang Technological University, Singapore.
-I am interested in the qualitative and quantitative study of spoken conversation as well as in developing computational tools that model various dimensions of it.<br />
+I am interested in the qualitative and quantitative study of social interaction as well as in developing computational tools that model various dimensions of it.<br />

 <br />
 <br />